-The State Auditor's Office (SAO) requires that higher education institutions report to the SAO certain investment information prescribed by the General Appropriations Act (84th Legislature), Article III, Section 6-Investment Reports.
+The State Auditor's Office (SAO) requires that higher education institutions report to the SAO certain investment information prescribed by the General Appropriations Act (85th Legislature), Article III, Rider 5-Investment Reports.
+Those requirements include:

-- (1) Posting on the institution's Web site by December 31 each year (a) its Annual Investment Report (Including Deposits), (b) its responses to three investment-related questions, and (c) the most current version of its investment policy (or policies, if more than one). - (2) Submitting to the SAO, also by December 31 each year, an Annual Tracking Report for Investment Reporting by Higher Education Institutions.
+- (1) posting on the institution's website by December 31 each year (a) its Annual Investment Report (Including Deposits), (b) its responses to three investment-related questions, and (c) the most current version of its investment policy (or policies, if more than one); and - (2) submitting to the SAO, also by December 31 each year, an Annual Tracking Report for Investment Reporting by Higher Education Institutions.